The Purchase Order Cycle: A Guide to Master the Purchase Order Process

 As a result, everything from staff efficiency to spend optimization goes up for a toss.
 Typically, purchase order software is the ideal solution to this problem.
 However, it might not make sense for all organizations.
 SMBs run on a tight budget and often have unique business processes and working styles.
 In such cases, purchase order automation might be a better choice than ready-to-use PO software in creating an online purchase order whose entire cycle is automated.

-But before you take advantage of automation, make sure you know the full purchase order cycle.
+But before you take advantage of purchase order automation, make sure you know the full purchase order cycle.

 What Is the Purchase Order Cycle?